digabi/exam-engine/README.md

 Offline version refers to a standalone version of an exam that can be viewed in web browser without additional tools.

-To create offline versions into subdirectories of `tmp/`, use:
+To create offline versions into subdirectories of `/tmp`, use:

 ```
-$ yarn offline packages/mexamples/MexDocumentation/MexDocumentation.xml tmp
+$ yarn offline path/to/exam.xml /tmp
 ```

 # Intellectual property rights

 Most of the artifacts in this repository are licensed under [LICENSE](LICENSE).
 Exceptions are:

-* XHTML-based XML Schema Definition files [packages/mex/schema](packages/mex/schema).
+- XHTML-based XML Schema Definition files [packages/mex/schema](packages/mex/schema).
   See [packages/mex/schema/xhtml11.xsd](packages/mex/schema/xhtml11.xsd) for the license.
-* Abitti and the Abitti logo are EU trademarks registered by the Finnish Matriculation Examination Board (FMEB) under the codes 015833742 and 015838915.
+- Abitti and the Abitti logo are EU trademarks registered by the Finnish Matriculation Examination Board (FMEB) under the codes 015833742 and 015838915.
   For detailed use rights, see [https://abitti.dev/abitti-trademark.html](https://abitti.dev/abitti-trademark.html)
-* Several attachments in the SC sample exam [packages/mexamples/SC/](packages/mexamples/SC/) are third party material.
+- Several attachments in the SC sample exam [packages/mexamples/SC/](packages/mexamples/SC/) are third party material.
 See the `<e:reference>` tags in [packages/mexamples/SC/SC.xml](packages/mexamples/SC/SC.xml) for details.

 # Development